nodeca/nodeca/docs/nodeca-technical/api-tree-and-data.md

     main_app              # main application (the one that started the process) apps                  # array of { name, absolute_path } for each loaded app views                 # compiled views
-    mongoose              # mongoose instanse (it's not part of nlib, depends on application) redis                 # redis instanse (also depends on application) assets                # assets-related data
+    assets                # assets-related data
       environment         # Mincer.Environmant instanse
       manifest            # Mincer manifest of assets